-- Fill out your Graduate Student Website Profile for the departmental website with a headshot to email@example.com.
+- Fill out your Graduate Profile for Website Form for the departmental website with a headshot to [email protected].
 If you do not have a headshot, you can schedule for one to be taken before or after your advising appointment at the above address.
 Remember this is a professional program and your headshot should reflect that.

 ADVISING AND REGISTRATION

 New student advising and registration takes place the week of Socialization.
 Returning students receive instructions on advising in March and October of each year.
 For questions, contact Kristin Lawrence.
 Kristin is also your contact for any future problems or questions with: